Important things to know about enrollment

 - If you don’t believe your benefits accurately reflect what you chose when you enrolled, submit a claim to PeopleLink (online through support@Schneider or by calling 877-248-2998).

 Submitting documents for dependent coverage

 - Allow up to 2 weeks for your dependent documents to be reviewed.
-If you don’t submit acceptable documents, your dependent(s) won’t be covered.
+If you don’t submit acceptable documents, your dependent(s) will be removed from coverage.

 If you and your spouse or domestic partner both work at Schneider Electric…

-- Avoid the working spouse/domestic partner fee: If your spouse or domestic partner is also a Schneider Electric employee eligible under the Schneider Electric Benefits Program for U.S. Employees, you may each want to enroll in single coverage (or one enrolls in single coverage and the other in employee plus children coverage if you have children who need medical coverage) to avoid the $75 per month working spouse/domestic partner fee.
+- Working spouse/domestic partner fee: If your spouse or domestic partner is also a Schneider Electric employee eligible under the Schneider Electric Benefits Program for U.S. Employees, the working spouse/domestic partner fee no longer applies.

 - Enrolling children: If you both choose to enroll in medical, dental or vision coverage as employees, only one of you may cover your dependent child(ren).